MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 need to specify a value with this switch.

-**Tip**: This switch works only if the current value of the RealTimeScanDirection property isn't 0 (Both).
+**Tip**: This switch works only if the current value of the RealTimeScanDirection property isn't 0.
 If the value is already 0, this switch does nothing.

 ```yaml
 Type: SwitchParameter